snare/scruffy/README.md

     $ python setup.py install

-This will install the Scruffy egg wherever that happens on your system.
+This will install the Scruffy package wherever that happens on your system.

 Alternately, Scruffy can be installed with `pip` from PyPi (where it's called `scruffington`, because I didn't check for a conflict before I named it).